VilleRytinki/sample_app/README.md

 - Responsive design using Bootstrap ex. header navigation links on smaller screens.
 - Implements "Remember me" - functionality via cookies to enable persistent sessions across pages.
 By default the login state is preserved for the duration of the browser session.
 - User can now modify own information.
 Users are restricted from modifying other users and are required to log in.
 - Lists registered users with pagination.
+- Admin role with security features implemented.
+Any logged in user can view other registered users but admins can see delete links.
+Admin role is not modifiable via web as demonstrated with controller tests.
+- Full REST architecture for users with CRUD functionalities.
 # Technologies used
 This project uses Rails, Postgresql, Javascript, HTML and CSS in order to build a full-blown database backed web-app.